Wakoma/Lokal/README.md

 ## Prepare a fresh server

-This supposes that you already have created an application user and setup your SSH key in it's `authorized_keys` file.
-If this is not the case, we have a playbook that does everything for you.
+This is an optional step.
+It's a helper for you, if you have a fresh machine with only root user.
+This play creates an application user and setup your SSH key in it's `authorized_keys` file.
+It also secures your server with some basic firewall rules and installs necessary basic software.
-Create different `hosts/` file - I name it `server-root` and the content is following
+You need to create a separate `hosts/` file because this play connects as `root`.
+The content of the hosts file is following
 ```YAML
 all:
   hosts: "1.2.3.4"